GreyCollar/docs/docs/features/colleagues.md

+---
+sidebar_position: 2
+title: Colleagues
+description: Stay connected with your colleagues and build a strong network within your organization.
+Our platform makes it easy to add and manage professional connections.
+Each colleague profile displays key details such as availability, expertise, and current projects, encouraging collaboration based on skills and mutual interests.
+---

+# Colleagues

 Stay connected with your colleagues and build a strong network within your organization.
 Our platform makes it easy to add and manage professional connections.
 Each colleague profile displays key details such as availability, expertise, and current projects, encouraging collaboration based on skills and mutual interests.

 Advanced search and filtering options allow users to find the right colleague for specific tasks or discussions.
 You can also create groups based on departments, interests, or projects to streamline communication and foster teamwork.